 Parents who require less than 5 sessions / 15 hours per week will be considered alongside all other requests.
+The extended entitlement allows up to 15 additional hours (a parents must not be required to take all additional 15 hours).

 Places will be allocated in accordance with the above admissions criteria.